 However, unlike Microsoft Word and other word processing software, it is extremely cumbersome to extract desired information such as figures and tables from PDF documents.
-Special software have been developed which allow users to extract information from PDF documents.
+Special software has been developed which allows users to extract information from PDF documents.

-Tabula is used for extracting information stored within a PDF document and storing that information into CSV files and/or excel sheets.
+Tabula is used for extracting information stored within a PDF document and storing that information into CSV files and/or Excel sheets.
 If you tried to copy and paste content from tables or simple rows within a PDF document you would find that it is not as easy as doing it in Word.
 Tabula allows you to perform this functionality.

 However, there is a limitation.
-Tabula can only be used to extract information from Text based PDF documents and it cannot extract information from scanned PDF documents.
+Tabula can only be used to extract information from Text-based PDF documents and it cannot extract information from scanned PDF documents.

 This is an excellent alternative to Tabula and contains additional features.
 Some of those ones are listed below:

-with ByteScout PDF Multitool you can extract information from PDF tools even when you are offline
+- with ByteScout PDF Multitool you can extract information from PDF tools even when you are offline;

-it can be used to search text and tables within a document
+- it can be used to search text and tables within a document;

-unlike Tabula, it can also detect attachments within a PDF document and can extract information from them as well
+- unlike Tabula, it can also detect attachments within a PDF document and can extract information from them as well;

 Having reviewed both Tabula and ByteScout PDF Multitool it is safe to say that ByteScout PDF Multitool is much better in terms of features as well as functionality.